luckin99/DFD/README.md

 # DFD
-The official implementation of DFD
+The official implementation of DFD.
+The code will be released later.